-- (1) The chief executive may register the applicant only if the chief executive is satisfied the applicant is able to conform with the registered service provider standards. - (2) Without limiting subsection (1), the chief executive may refuse to grant the registration if- - (a) the applicant or, if the applicant is a corporation, an executive officer of the applicant, has been- - (i) convicted of a disqualifying offence; or - (ii) charged with a disqualifying offence and the charge has not been finally disposed of; or - (iii) convicted of an offence against this Act, or a corresponding law, within 5 years immediately before the application was made; or - (b) any nominated person for the applicant has been- - (i) convicted of a disqualifying offence; or - (ii) convicted of an offence against the Act, or a corresponding law, within 5 years immediately before the application was made; or - (c) the chief executive is satisfied public safety is likely to be endangered if the application is approved; or
+- (1) The chief executive may register the applicant only if the chief executive is satisfied the applicant is able to conform with the registered service provider standards. - (2) Without limiting subsection (1), the chief executive may refuse to grant the registration if- - (a) the applicant or, if the applicant is a corporation, an executive officer of the applicant, has been- - (i) convicted of a disqualifying offence; or

-(d) the chief executive considers it necessary in the public interest.
+- (ii) charged with a disqualifying offence and the charge has not been finally disposed of; or - (iii) convicted of an offence, within 5 years immediately before the application was made, against- - (A) the Act or a corresponding law; or - (B) the Heavy Vehicle National Law or a law of another State that corresponds to a provision of the Heavy Vehicle National Law; or - (b) any nominated person for the applicant has been- - (i) convicted of a disqualifying offence; or - (ii) convicted of an offence, within 5 years immediately before the application was made, against- - (A) the Act or a corresponding law; or - (B) the Heavy Vehicle National Law or a law of another State that corresponds to a provision of the Heavy Vehicle National Law; or - (c) the chief executive is satisfied public safety is likely to be endangered if the application is approved; or - (d) the chief executive considers it necessary in the public interest.